OffchainLabs/arbitrum-classic/docs/Solidity_Support.md

 custom_edit_url: https://github.com/OffchainLabs/arbitrum/edit/master/docs/Solidity_Support.md
 ---

-# TODO: We talk about Solidity, but should we change to EVM?

-Arbitrum Rollup allows you to trustlessly deploy Solidity contracts.
-Arbitrum supports almost all solidity code as expected with a few exceptions that we detail below..
+Arbitrum Rollup supports EVM transactions, and therefore allows you to trustlessly deploy Solidity contracts (as well as Vyper or any other language that compile to EVM).
+Arbitrum supports almost all Solidity code as expected with a few exceptions that we detail below.

 # Restrictions

-Although we support most solidity code, we have a few restrictions, including language features that don't make much sense in the Layer 2 context.
+Although we support most Solidity code, we have a few restrictions, including language features that don't make much sense in the Layer 2 context.

 - Unsupported Solidity Features: